 Program participants upon gym arrival start with 5 to10 minutes of warm-up exercises which from day-to-day can vary.
 Examples of warm-ups include rope jumping, jogging, dumbbell/medicine ball exercises, calisthenics, speed bag work, line drills, shadowboxing, mirror exercises, and several other activities whether done solely or in combination.

 Once the warm-up is complete students proceed to light flexibility stretching all parts of the body for the next 5 to 10 minutes.
-Crucial in regards to preventing injury, flexibility in addition improves reaction time and fluidity of movement, while finally increasing range of motion and therefore dexterity and power.
+Crucial in regards to preventing injury, flexibility in addition improves reaction time and fluidity of movement, to finally increasing range of motion and therefore dexterity and power.

-The next phase of training depending on the daily routine in question could either involve counter-punch drills, advanced shadowboxing, mirror or line drills, one-on-one punch mitt work with coaches or assigned partners, interval training, or circuit training at various stations whether it be the heavy or light bag stations, floor or ring work.
+The next phase of training depending on the daily routine in question could either involve counter-punch drills, advanced shadowboxing, mirror or line drills, one-on-one punch mitt or paddle work with coaches or assigned partners, interval training, or circuit training at various stations whether it be the heavy or light bag stations, floor or ring work.

 Relating to the program itself it must be noted that curriculum activities whether attempted individually or with a classmate are to be accomplished in a progressive manner.
 This means that starting with the sport’s fundamentals students do not proceed to the more refined tasks until they’ve consistently demonstrated an ability to deploy the basic and or prerequisite skills.